paolo-rendano/cassandra-login-module/README.md

 - cassandra.contactPoints: a comma separated list of contact points
 - cassandra.keyspace: the name of the keyspace to connect to
 - cassandra.useSSL: for future use
-- cassandra.authentication=false
+- cassandra.authentication: for future use
-- cassandra.username=
+- cassandra.username: for future use
-- cassandra.password=
+- cassandra.password: for future use